react-native-google-signin/google-signin/docs/ios-guide.md

 - Configure URL types in the `Info` panel (see screenshot)
   - add a URL with scheme set to your `REVERSED_CLIENT_ID` (found inside `GoogleService-Info.plist`)
+- If you need to support Mac Catalyst, you will need to enable the Keychain Sharing capability on each build target.
+No keychain groups need to be added.

 [![link config](../img/urlTypes.png)](../img/urlTypes.png?raw=true)